+There are different species of mosquitoes.
 It can also not be ascertained as to which type of mosquito bites can cause the skeeter syndrome rash.
 The reaction is brought about by an anti-coagulant that is injected by a female mosquito when it bites, and it does that to ensure your blood doesn’t clot.

 What a splendid way nature has given them for their proper feed!
 The protein (polypeptides) in the mosquito’s saliva acts as an allergen, and that brings about the allergic reaction.
 Read further to find out about the typical symptoms of this syndrome.